We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

 Popular with those suffering from allergies, its unique anti-allergen mode detects and reacts to allergens in the air and will automatically increase its airflow to reduce particle volumes for comfort.
 The Series 3000i links to your smartphone or device via the Air Matters app and is remotely adjustable and can be monitored wherever you are.
 It has three auto modes and a specific night-time programme with slow, quiet fan movement and no lights to ensure you get a great nights sleep.

-SUMMARY: A top model from Phillips, stylish and could control air purity at a huge 95m².
+BEST AIR PURIFIER SUMMARY: A top model from Phillips.
+It was stylish and could control air purity at a huge 95m².
 A smartphone feature and other features meant it was perfect or any home or office.
+A great air cleaning device.

 For more information and to purchase this model click here.